 Tips and Tricks for Working with MSV

 MSV has nearly limitless possibilities.
-On your home’s exterior, use MSV to call attention to an architectural element or add a note of elegance.
-Indoors, install MSV on an accent wall in order to add visual intrigue.
+On your home’s exterior, use it to call attention to an architectural element or add a note of elegance.
+Indoors, install it on an accent wall in order to add visual intrigue.

 Whether you work with MSV indoors or outdoors, don’t let unsightly stones ruin the complete look of your installation.
 Instead, hide sharp stones by trimming off the ends or by installing them at a different angle.